Home / Antibiotics in Clinical Dentistry / Antibiotic Prophylaxis for Patients with Prosthetic Joints

 Understanding the Latest Guidelines for Safe and Evidence-Based Dental Care

 For decades, there has been ongoing confusion among dentists and orthopedic surgeons regarding the necessity of antibiotic prophylaxis (AP) for patients with total joint arthroplasty.
 Since 1997, there have been seven different guidelines on this topic, leading to inconsistencies in practice.
-The most recent Clinical Practice Guideline, released in December 2024 by the American Academy of Orthopedic Surgeons (AAOS) and American Association of Hip and Knee Surgeons (AAHKS), provides the latest recommendations based on current evidence.
+The most recent Clinical Practice Guideline, released in December 2024 by the American Academy of Orthopedic Surgeons (AAOS) and American Association of Hip and Knee Surgeons (AAHKS), makes recommendations related to delaying dental treatment after joint replacement.
+A review of the evidence and why it is not necessary to delay dental treatment will be covered.

 The American Dental Association (ADA) previously published guidelines in January 2015 in the Journal of the American Dental Association (JADA), concluding that there is no proven link between invasive dental procedures (IDPs) and late prosthetic joint infections (LPJIs).
 Additionally, studies confirm that antibiotic prophylaxis does not provide protection against LPJIs and may even pose risks to patients.